MayDaniel/clj-chat/README.markdown

 ### Mongo branch

 Experimental branch: Refactoring clj-chat to use [MongoDB](http://www.mongodb.org/) in place of refs where possible.
-(I don't think Writers can be serialized.)
+(I can't serialize Writers.)

 MongoDB is required, but it's simple to [set up](http://www.mongodb.org/display/DOCS/Quickstart).